Melbourne Flower Show 2026: Award-Winning Gardens + Full Gallery

 A thoughtful concept that added to the strength and diversity of this year’s Border Gardens.

-Achievable Gardens: A Standout Student Moment
+Achievable Gardens: A Gold Medal Moment

 Before she’s even graduated, LCGD student Ebony Cetinich has taken out Gold Medal and Best Use of Plants.